 There can be no place at PPCS for humiliation or any violation of the dignity of a fellow student.
 PPCS is committed to providing a positive and safe learning environment free of fear, intimidation, and hostility.
-PPCS is committed to providing an environment free of bullying.
+Thus, PPCS does not tolerate bullying, physical, or sexual misconduct.

-A person is bullied when he or she is exposed, repeatedly and over time, to negative actions on the part of one or more other persons.
+BULLYING - A person is bullied when he or she is exposed, repeatedly and over time, to negative actions on the part of one or more other persons.
 A negative action is an intentional infliction of injury or discomfort upon another person, through physical contact, spoken word, written word, or any other method of contact.

-At PPCS we will not tolerate any form of bullying.
 If a student is subjected to any form of bullying, he or she should confront the offender and make it clear that he or she is uncomfortable with the behavior.
 This solid stance will often make the offender stop his or her offensive behavior.
-If the offensive behavior does not instantly cease, or if the student does not feel comfortable with confronting the offender, the offended student should immediately report to the appropriate administrator.
-The administrator will investigate the situation, and, if confirmed, appropriate action will be taken.
-Parents will be involved in any disciplinary process.
-Retaliation against a person or persons complaining of bullying will not be tolerated.
+If the offensive behavior does not instantly cease, or if the student does not feel comfortable with confronting the offender, the offended student should report the misconduct to a PPCS staff member.